jcastillocano/CRM-service/README.md

 ![Screenshot 2021-11-03 at 17 30 18](https://user-images.githubusercontent.com/185361/140158903-b12f038b-253e-4d48-a7ff-b16065777a3d.png)

+To access this admin backoffice use internal port 8080.

 ## Local testing

 We can spin up both API and db with `docker-compose`.
 Use this sequence of